gleam-lang/website/book-src/tour/bit-strings.md

 Gleam has a convenient syntax for working directly with binary data called a Bit String.
 Bit Strings represent a sequence of 1s and 0s.

-Bit Strings are written literally with an opening brackets `<<` any number of bit string segments separated by commas, and a closing brackets `>>`.
+Bit Strings are written literally with opening brackets `<<`, any number of bit string segments separated by commas, and closing brackets `>>`.

 ## Bit String Segments

-By default a Bit String segment represent 8 bits, also known as 1 byte.
+By default a Bit String segment represents 8 bits, also known as 1 byte.

 ```gleam
 // This is the number 3 as an 8 bit value.